 Christopher Rogers, Treasurer, of Francestown is a C.P.A. in Amherst who has served individuals and businesses for over 35 years.
 He is very active in community affairs.
 He was formerly the chairman of the board and treasurer of St. Joseph's Hospital in Nashua and formerly the president of the Souheghan Nursing Association in Milford.
 He is currently a board member and past president of the Milford Rotary Club.
 He is also a board member of the Francestown Land Trust.

-Jeffrey D. Gilbert is a broadly-experienced businessman who practiced law for 14 years, primarily as a business lawyer, and then spent a number of years as an investment banker.
+Jeffrey D. Gilbert, Vice Chair, is a broadly-experienced businessman who practiced law for 14 years, primarily as a business lawyer, and then spent a number of years as an investment banker.
 Currently, he is one of two principals of W.J.P.
 Development, LLC, which owns and manages retail and community shopping centers in New Hampshire.
 Gilbert has been active in politics since 2000, serving as a State Representative until 2005.
 From 2002 to 2005 he was vice chairman of the House Ways and Means Committee.
-Currently, he is chairman of the board of directors of New Hampshire Public Broadcasting, president of the board of trustees of the Housing Partnership, a local organization providing affordable housing in the Seacoast region, and has served as chairman, vice chairman and treasurer of the board of trustees of Strawberry Banke Museum.
+Currently, he is chairman of the board of directors of New Hampshire Public Broadcasting, president of the board of trustees of the Housing Partnership, a local organization providing affordable housing in the Seacoast region, Treasurer and board member of Seacoast Hospice, and has served as chairman, vice chairman and treasurer of the board of trustees of Strawberry Banke Museum.
 He lives in Rye.

 Nick Mitchell is the President of MC2, Inc, a marketing and strategic planning firm he founded in 1992.
 Nick graduated from The Lawrenceville School in Lawrenceville, NJ and Boston University, where he earned a BA in Economics.
 Nick has developed marketing strategies and advertising campaigns for a diverse group of clients including Agfa Corporation, Anheuser-Busch, Bitstream, Caterpillar Tractor and GTE/Sylvania.
 He has also managed communications and media relations for several US Senate and House campaigns and currently serves as Vice President/Communications Director of Americans for Campaign Reform, an advocacy group based in Washington, DC.
 Nick is a former Chairman of the Board of The Fells historic estate in Newbury, NH, and former Chair of the Board of The Friends Program in Concord, NH.
 He lives in Warner in an historic cape built in 1796.